live-codes/blog.livecodes.io/blog/2023-08-22-lets-make-learning-frontend-great-again/index.md

 Generally, if you are a developer (or want to be one), there is a big chance you will find something interesting to do with LiveCodes.

+## One Interface for Many Tools

+Many tools have provided playgrounds to help exploration and learning.
+However, each playground has different UI and features.
+A big advantage for LiveCodes is that it has a wide range of language/framework support.
+Through this single interface users can explore and learn many tools in one place.
+In addition, the large set of [features](https://livecodes.io/docs/features/) become available while using all these tools.

 ## Development Environment

 LiveCodes provides many of the commonly used developer tools.
 These include Monaco editor (that powers [VS Code](https://code.visualstudio.com/)), [Prettier](https://prettier.io/), [Emmet](https://emmet.io/), Vim/Emacs modes, [Babel](https://babeljs.io/), [TypeScript](https://www.typescriptlang.org/), [SCSS](https://sass-lang.com/), [Less](https://lesscss.org/), [PostCSS](https://postcss.org/), [Jest](https://jestjs.io/) and [Testing Library](https://testing-library.com/), among others.
 All these tools run seamlessly in the browser without any installations or configurations.
 It feels like a very light-weight version of your own local development environment including the keyboard shortcuts, IntelliSense and code navigation features.